Roy Henry Vickers and Lizzie Snow release second collaborative artwork - Smithers Interior News

 “Also we could not have done it without [Casandra Katter], the gallery director.
 She’s been such a great professional moderator and has helped the whole thing come to life,” said Snow.

-When Snow first moved to Tofino on Vancouver Island about three years ago, she got a job working at the RHV Gallery a couple days a week.
+When Snow first moved to Tofino about three years ago she got a job working at the RHV Gallery a couple days a week.

 “Roy came down to Tofino for a staff dinner and he asked me about my art.
 I showed him some pictures and he had actually already seen some of my stuff online.
 We instantly connected and we started planning a collaboration from there,” Snow recalls.